IndoNLP/nusa-catalogue/README.md

-# IndoNLP
+# NusaCrowd

-The first online catalogue for Indonesian NLP datasets.
-This catalogue contains 200 datasets with more than 25 metadata annotations for each dataset.
-You can view the list of all datasets using the link of the webiste [https://indonlp.github.io](https://indonlp.github.io)
+The first online catalogue for South East Asia NLP datasets.
+This catalogue contains X datasets with more than Y metadata annotations for each dataset.
+You can view the list of all datasets using the link of the website.

-> **Title** IndoNLP: Metadata Sourcing for Indonesian and Indonesia Local Languages Data Resources <br>
-> Authors:  <br>
->
->
-> **Abstract:**

 ## Metadata